All news

 Stable patterns vs one-off shifts

 A finding that shows up in one weekly report and disappears in the next is a one-off.
-It might still be real, but it does not warrant a structural change to how you work.
+It might still be real, but it does not warrant a structural change.

 A finding that shows up across three or four weekly reports in a row, then gets confirmed in the monthly, is the kind of pattern worth designing around.
 Move your start time.
 Change your block length.
 Reorder demanding work.
-Those are monthly-grade decisions.
+Those are monthly-grade decisions; making them off a single week is how you end up undoing them the week after.

 When monthly is the right read

-Use the monthly report when you are deciding what to lock in for the next quarter.
-Use it when a recent weekly looks dramatically different from the prior month and you want to know whether to take it seriously.
-Use it for the wearable joins — sleep and recovery patterns are particularly noisy week to week and clearer over a month.
+Read the monthly when you are deciding what to lock in for the next quarter.
+Read it when a recent weekly looks dramatically different from the prior month and you want to know whether to take it seriously.
+Read it for the wearable joins — sleep and recovery are particularly noisy week to week and clearer over a month.

 Skip it for week-to-week adjustments.
 The weekly was already designed for that.